King and Queen attend prayers to mark anniversary of Queen Elizabeth II’s death

 The message, written by William and Kate on Twitter, now known as X, said: “Today we remember the extraordinary life and legacy of Her Late Majesty Queen Elizabeth.
 We all miss you.
 W & C.”

-It was accompanied by a family photograph of the late monarch surrounded by her great-grandchildren, including Prince George, Princess Charlotte and Prince Louis, and her two youngest grandchildren.
+It was accompanied by photographs including the late Queen surrounded by her great-grandchildren, including Prince George, Princess Charlotte and Prince Louis, and her two youngest grandchildren.

-The Waleses were pictured on the Buckingham Palace balcony with the late Queen and Charles during the Platinum Jubilee celebrations, with another image of the Queen dressed in a vibrant blue coat and hat.
+The Duke of Sussex was hundreds of miles away in Windsor, where he visited St George’s Chapel at the castle, to pay his respects.

+The Chapel, where the late Queen’s moving Committal Service was held, is home to Elizabeth II’s final resting place – the King George VI Memorial Chapel.

 She included a personal memory – an image of herself sat next to the late Queen in the sunshine on a wooden bench outside what appeared to be a cabin on the Balmoral estate.